-Any appeal for a review of the termination of graduate status should be directed in writing through the graduate advisor of the program, to the chair of the department, to the academic dean of the college, and finally to the Dean of Graduate Studies for final approval or denial.
+Any appeal for a review of the termination of graduate status should be directed in writing through the graduate advisor of the program, to the chair of the department, to the academic dean of the college for final approval or denial, and finally to the Dean of Graduate Studies.

 If a student wishes to pursue a different program after being terminated from his/her original program, he/she must complete the admissions process and be accepted into the new program.
+A student must be in Academic Good Standing in order to change to a new program or receive a release from the academic program, academic dean, and Dean of Graduate Studies.
 Once accepted, the previous program must release the termination block in the Registrar's Office before the student can register in the new program.

 To resign (officially withdraw) from the University, a student must notify the Registrar’s Office and process a Resignation Request.
 The Resignation Request must be in writing and becomes effective on the date received by the Registrar’s Office.
 The effective date of the Resignation Request, as received by the Registrar’s Office, is the date used for determining any refund as authorized in the State Refund Policy (see Tuition and Fees Refund Policy).
 The student is responsible for clearing all debts owed to the University.
 A student who wishes to drop all courses must officially resign.
 A student who discontinues attending class and fails to officially resign from the University will receive the grade of “F” in each enrolled course.